BigPolarBear1/factorization/README.md

 Time has truely ran out for you people now.
 If you want to negotiate how much you will pay my former manager, I would encourage you to do it now before my PoC fully matures.
 Because I know, beyond the shadow of a doubt, that this bridges number field sieve... and I know, I absolutely know how to finish it now.

-I know I'm right.
-I know people arn't that stupid.
-Hmm... maybe pete hegseth is recalling all his generals to give them updated secure conferencing devices because they used crappy RSA keys or some really stupid shit.
-And this whole "giving a speech" is just a smokescreen.
-Ofcourse reality is probably just that nobody takes me or my work serious.... and in the coming days I guess, if that is the case.... they are about to have the shock of their lives.